elopio/docs/source/includes/_transactionAPI.md

     * **`p._displayPrice`** (string) Desired price at which to purchase Shares, in [attoETH](#atto-prefix).
     * **`p._market`** (string) Market in which to place the Order, as a 16-byte hexadecimal value.
     * **`p._outcome`** (string) Outcome for which to place the Order, as a hexadecimal string.
     * **`p._betterOrderId`** (string) Order ID of an existing Order on the Order Book with the next-best price with respect to the Order this transaction is intending to create, as a 32-byte hexadecimal value.
-The Order ID for `_betterOrderId` can be obtained by calling `augur.trading.getBetterWorseOrders`.
+The Order ID for `p._betterOrderId` can be obtained by calling `augur.trading.getBetterWorseOrders`.
     * **`p._worseOrderId`** (string) Order ID of an existing Order on the Order Book with the next-worse price with respect to the Order this transaction is intending to create, as a 32-byte hexadecimal value.
-The Order ID for `_worseOrderId` can be obtained by calling `augur.trading.getBetterWorseOrders`.
+The Order ID for `p._worseOrderId` can be obtained by calling `augur.trading.getBetterWorseOrders`.
     * **`p._tradeGroupId`** (string) &lt;optional> ID used by the Augur UI to group transactions, as a 32-byte hexadecimal value.
 (Can be `undefined`.)
     * **`p.tx`** (Object) Object containing details about how this transaction should be made.
         * **`p.tx.to`** (string) Ethereum contract address on which to call this function, as a 16-byte hexadecimal string.